abdul-rehan7/abdul-rehan7/README.md

 <h3 align="left">My Portfolio: </h3>
 <a href="https://portfolio-abdulrehan.vercel.app/" target="_blank" >Take a Look Now 🔍</a> <br><br>

-• 🔭 I’m currently working on projects related to TypeScript.<br> <br>
+• 🔭 I’m currently working on projects related to TypeScript and Next JS.<br> <br>
 • 🌱 Learning more about AI technologies, Web3 development, and building immersive experiences in the Metaverse.<br> <br>
 • 💼 Part of The Governor Sindh Initiative for AI, Web3, and Metaverse, where we aim to bring innovation and advancement in these domains. <br> <br>
 • 💬 Ask me about Website Development, AI, WEB 3 <br> <br>